yale-mgt-656-fall-2018/about/grading.md

 assignments, each team member will received an identical score.
 Finally, there is no final exam.

+Participation is graded on a per-class basis and can be one of the following values: 'absent', 'attended', 'contributed', or 'led'.
+If you
+attend all classes during the semester, you should receive roughly 50% of the participation component for the course.
+These are worth 0, 2.5, 3.5, and 5 points, respectively.
+Your
+maximum participation grade will be roughly 150pts.
+Because it is impossible to accumulate 150 points in our 26 class meetings, we will be curving the participation grades: the person with the maximum participation grade will receive 150pts and all other student grades will be scaled proportionately.

 Letter grades will be assigned at the end of the course based on the [Yale grading policies](https://www.dropbox.com/s/ux93jd8ea2485uw/Grading%20Scales%20at%20Yale.doc?dl=0).
 The students enrolled in MGT656 and MGT660 will be graded independently.